Best Of15 min read

 3. Account integrations — number of supported institutions, sync reliability

-4. Pricing vs. value — not just cheapest, but best ROI for someone paying off debt
+4. Pricing vs. value — not just cheapest, but best return on your money for someone paying off debt

 5. Ease of use — because a powerful tool you don't use is worthless